 So what does this mean for us as organisers and the rules we have been told to follow?
 I believe when rules are not working for the people they should be adapted or made new.

 This may sound outstandingly obvious, but for many organisers, we are seeking permission where we do not need it.
 If we really want to be organising our communities then we need to be thinking intentionally and more broadly about how we get more people to show up in this work.

 - How could you adapt your conversations to invite different ways for people to express themselves?

 - How does play and joy show up in your practice?

 - What could be your small act of defiance to the “rules of organising” or relationship building norms that do not work for all of us?

-This is the second blog in a series of seven.
-To learn more about the work please read here.
+This is the second in a series of blogs about our work with Grapevine:

 1. How do we connect each other for good?